Yixuehahaha/Mach-AI_Gen_AI/README.md

 ## 📄 License

-⚠️ This project is currently private and not licensed for commercial or public reuse.
+⚠️ This project is free for **personal, academic, and research use**, but **not licensed for commercial use**.

 © 2025 Mach-AI.
+All rights reserved.